-The calculated MaxCalix concentration has remained nearly steady around an average of 4.37E4 mg/L in the last 4 SHT samples (see Figure 5).
-Furthermore, this apparent trend and levels have been previously observed (for example, February 2017 to February 2018) when MCU operated as expected.
-Note the current recommended value of 46,883 mg/L is the difference between 47,800 mg/L (50 mM MaxCalix as referred to in Table 2.2) and the BOBCalixC6 concentration in the SHT (917 mg/L in the March sample).
-The recent variations in the MaxCalix concentration seen in Figure 5 (including a concentration minimum observed in the November 2018 SHT sample) is within the uncertainty range for this measurement.
-The pseudo-linear trends observed in Figure 5 correlate (correlation coefficient of 0.82) with the trends observed in the Modifier levels (see Figure A4 in Appendix A for residual plots of the Modifier and MaxCalix).
-This indicates that the MaxCalix is lost through whole solvent carry-over into the aqueous phase.
+The calculated MaxCalix concentration statistically varied from 4.48E4 to 4.63E4 mg/L in the last 3 SHT samples (see Figure 3-5).
+Furthermore, this range and scatter have been previously observed (for example, February 2017 to February 2018) when MCU was in an extended outage due to the Defense Waste Processing Facility melter outage.
+Note the current recommended value of 46,800 mg/L is the difference between 47,800 mg/L (50 mM MaxCalix as referred to in Table 2.2) and the BOBCalixC6 concentration in the SHT (1000 mg/L in the September sample).
+Also note that a positive bias was detected in the FT-HNMR relative to the HPLC method (see Figure A3) that is minimized by using the average of the two methods.
+The recent variations in the MaxCalix concentration seen in Figure 3-5 (including a concentration minimum observed in the August 2019 SHT sample) is within the uncertainty range for this measurement.
+The pseudo-linear trends observed in Figure 3-5 correlate (correlation coefficient of 0.84) with the trends observed in the Modifier levels (see Figure A4 in Appendix A for residual plots of the Modifier and MaxCalix).
+This indicates that the MaxCalix is lost (similarly to the Modifier) through whole solvent carryover into the aqueous phase.